 Can You Freeze these?

-As easy as these low carb hot dog buns are to make, you probably don’t want to turn on the oven every time you’re craving hot dogs.
+As easy as these keto hot dog buns are to make, you probably don’t want to turn on the oven every time you’re craving hot dogs.

 The great news is that these buns freeze beautifully in a resealable baggie.
 Defrost in the microwave while you’re grilling the dogs for a complete meal!

 There are SO many ways to serve these low carb hot dog buns.

 Use them for dogs, brats, or sausages, and smother them in your favorite toppings.
 Our top picks are: